jemmdevs/joshenblog/CUSTOMIZATION_GUIDE.md

 </div>
 ```

-Replace `josen DEV` with your brand name.
+Replace `SENRI` with your brand name.

 ### Colors